BrendonsDad/startup/README.md

 # Deliverables

 For this deliverable, I did all the things required in the rubric
-- [X] **Review and Deploy Simon** - Completed as enstructed.
-Deployed using the deployment script,
-- [X] **Create the HTML** - Made the essential structure for the html, connected the link to my github,
-- [X] **Other HTML deliverabls** - All content is represented, placeholders for future technology in place, index html file implemented,
-- [X] **Periodic Work** - Multiple pushes to GitHub, notes.md updated and added a new folder to better keep track of my notes.
-Final version of project pushed to GitHub.
+- [X] **Review and Deploy Simon** - I downloaded simon a while ago, and studied the code.
+I cloned it into my repository, and you ca n see it for your self.
+I examined the use of CSS, and I used the live server extensions several times.
+I also debugged using the browser dev tools many times on simon, my own website, and other websites.
+I then deployed to my production envioronment using the react sh file we get later on in the semester.
+- [X] **Create the CSS** - I made the CSS for my deliverable.
+I might make some more changes, but right now I am pretty happy with it.
+Name is dispalyed and the GitHub is linked.
+- [X] **Periodically commit and push your code to GitHub** - Made several commits to GitHub.
+Commited all my notes and commited as I made changes to CSS.
+I should have made more commits with my code, but I just got in the habit of pushing with the sh file, seeing changes, and then acting on those.
+I will do better next time.
+- [X] **Periodically cupdate your startup repository's note.md file** - Took notes on every online chapter/lecture.
+You can see the notes posted under NotesOrganized.
-- [X] **Deployment** - Startup app deployed to production environment.
+- [X] **Deployment startup app to your prod** - Startup app deployed to production environment.
 URL in Canvas.
+- [X] **Application is available** - Pushed using the React.sh file.
+Everythin is online and can be viewed with my link.
+- [X] **Upload URL** - Check Canvas.